Please read the following for more on: Privacy, Records, Scope of Service, Confidentiality, and FAQs.

-- Most appointments with the Contracted Physician, College Nurse, or Psychological counselor will be provided using a HIPAA compliant Zoom platform
+- Appointments with the Contracted Physician, College Nurse, or Psychological Counselor can be provided either in person or using a HIPAA compliant Zoom platform (telehealth).

 - Minors (under 18 years old) seeking an appointment with the College Nurse, Psychological Counselor or Contracted Physician must present with a parent / guardian signed consent before receiving treatment.
 Exception is given during an emergency (breathing, bleeding, loss of consciousness, mental health crisis) or situations exempted by law.

 - Pregnant Women may receive general health assessment services or health education with the College Nurse but must be referred back to their OB / MD for medical care, medical recommendations or treatments.

 - With the exception of cholesterol screening and flu shots, there are no charges for services.

 - Hours and/or days of service are subject to change.